-BOI companies are not restricted to the 4:1 ratio of Thai to foreign employees, ratio may be negotiated based on company requirements.
+BOI companies are not restricted to the 4:1 ratio of Thai to foreign employees; the ratio may be negotiated based on the company's requirements.
 Your company may own land in Thailand, subject to certain conditions and under certain restrictions.

-Company must have at least 3 promoters and a paid-in capital of THB 1,000,000.
+The company must have at least 3 promoters and a paid-in capital of THB1,000,000.
 There are sectors such as agriculture, mining, manufacturing or service and public utilities, which do not allow full foreign-ownership.

-Once you have incorporated your BOI Company, you, as a company director or officer, may apply for a Non-Immigrant IB visa and afterwards a work permit, which will be valid for 1 year, renewable.
+Once you have incorporated your BOI Company, you, as a company director or officer, may apply for a Non-Immigrant IB visa and after that a work permit, which will be valid for 1 year, renewable.

 Your dependents may apply for a Non-Immigrant O Visa (short stay), which is valid for 3 months, extendable up to 1 year.

-Once you hold 3 consecutives 1-year visa extensions, tied to the same work permit, you may apply for permanent residency.
-You must have a monthly income of THB 80,000, earned in Thailand, (THB 30,000 if married with Thai Spouse for 5 years) or invest a minimum of THB 3-10,000,000 in Thailand, and attend to an interview, where you must demonstrate knowledge of Thai language.
+Once you hold 3 consecutive 1-year visa extensions, tied to the same work permit, you may apply for permanent residency.
+You must have a monthly income of at least THB80,000, earned in Thailand, (THB30,000 if married with a Thai Spouse for 5 years) or invest a minimum of THB 3-10,000,000 in Thailand, and attend an interview, where you must demonstrate knowledge of the Thai language.

 The permanent residence permit will allow you to stay in Thailand indefinitely without needing a visa.
 However, a re-entry permit must be applied to leave Thailand, otherwise your PR may be cancelled.

 With the permanent residence permit, you will still need a work permit to work in Thailand.